We are extremely grateful to and proud of our Ambassadors.

 They are individuals who are particularly well aligned to the overall purpose and mission of the Transparency Task Force, and have agreed to do what they can, when they can, to further the cause for greater transparency in financial services.

-They are true professionals; people who have accepted the responsibility of standing up for the cause for greater transparency in financial services when they can, however they can.
+They are true professionals; people who have accepted the responsibility of standing up for the cause for greater transparency in financial services as and when they can, however they can.

 The London Business School